Éric Bachelart

-Éric Bachelart (born 28 February 1961) is a former race car driver and Conquest Racing team owner.
+Éric Bachelart (born 28 February 1961) is a Belgian former race car driver and Conquest Racing team owner.

 Racing career

 Bachelart started his racing career in Belgium and ended in the United States.
 He was a star in Belgian Procar, a national touring car championship, driving for Audi and Peugeot.

-In 1991, he became the inaugural Indy Lights champion.
+In 1991, Bachelart became the inaugural Indy Lights champion.
 He then entered a near-full CART season with the tail-enders team of Dale Coyne, simultaneously racing in the Belgian Procar series.
 His highest CART finish was seventh.
 He failed to qualify for the 1993 Indianapolis 500.
 After the 1995 CART season, again only racing when his Belgian Procar schedule allowed it, he ended his single-seater career.

-In 1996, he entered the 24 Hours of Le Mans endurance race for Belgium in a Ferrari 333SP.
+In 1996, Bachelart entered the 24 Hours of Le Mans endurance race for Belgium in a Ferrari 333SP.
 He also raced in the 24 Hours of Spa-Francorchamps with the Peugeot 806 multi-purpose vehicle.
 After this season, he concluded his racing career, with the exception of the 24 Hours of Spa-Francorchamps in 1998 and 2000.